FevenSeyfu/NextGenTech/README.md

 ## Acknowledgments
 We would like to acknowledge our coaches who made this possible

-All this wouldnt be possible without Tech4Dev and all its supporting organizations
+All this wouldn't be possible without Tech4Dev and all its supporting organizations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>